 If any of these items come up as discrepant, the Office of Student Financial Assistance is required to resolve the issue.
 This may require the Office of Student Financial Assistance to follow up with you to request documentation to resolve any of the eligibility issues referenced above.

 Verification is the process in which Student Financial Assistance (SFA) – as dictated by federal and state regulations – compares the information you reported on the FAFSA with your prior-year IRS Federal Income Tax Transcript, W-2 forms, and other financial documentation.
-If your application is selected for verification, you will be sent a letter or an email instructing you to access your financial aid records through your Marshall Information Liaison Online (MILO) account.
-To access your Marshall University financial aid records, go to: mymu.marshall.edu.
+If your application is selected for verification, you will be sent a letter or an email instructing you to log onto mymu.marshall.edu to review your outstanding financial aid requirements.
 You will need your Marshall University User Name and your Marshall University password to access your records.
 From there you can determine the specific information SFA needs in order to verify your data.